Meet the Plants

 Chokecherry has a similar appearance but tends to be a shrub or small tree, growing in stands along the wood edges.
 Flower clusters also shorter and thicker overall, sometimes pointing up, sometimes drooping.
 The leaves are shorter, more egg-shaped (widest in the middle), less than 13-15 pairs of leaf veins, sharp toothed, no fuzzy midrib.
 The autumn berries tend to be more reddish than black cherry.
 Notice how the lenticels (white dots) on the bark become more like dots and longitudinal wavy lines as it gets older.
 Bud scales are rounded.
 Black knot fungus is common.
 This is a shrub or very small tree.
 Because chokecherry is both prolific and shorter, it's often easier to harvest in quantity than wild black cherry; however, I prefer the flavor of the young wild cherry tree bark when I have the option.

 What these wild cherries lack in perfectly plump fruit they make up for in medicinal amaretto-like bark.
 Wild (aka black) cherry forms the backbone of many a cough syrup and was probably the origin for cherry-flavored cough drops.
 Chokecherry offers an abundant substitute for the backyard herbalist.
 They both enjoy disturbed, open ecosystems and can be found along roadsides, yards, and abandoned lots.
 The bloom early in spring (following the pin-cherry), first the low-growing, egg-leafed chokecherries and then the taller, narrow-leafed (with fuzzy midveins) black cherries, both with clusters of white flowers hanging down like gooseneck blossoms.
 They are weak trees that attract a variety of diseases and hosts, particularly tent caterpillars and black knot, which can help you identify a stand.
 In fall you might also be lucky enough to find drooping clusters of fruit on your wild cherries (darker blue/black for black cherries, reddish for chokecherries).
 These vary in edibility as they are a bit astringent and tart, but they were an important food crop for Native Americans and are a fall favorite for bears.
 Of course, opt for healthy-looking branches to harvest, which are generally the younger plants.
 If you’re harvesting in another season, opt to harvest after the plant has flowered.
 I recommend the “scratch & sniff” test as part of your identification: the scratched cherry bark smells like tobacco and amaretto.
 Harvesting & Prep: The inner bark is the part medicinally.
 This layer is green and aromatic, between the protective dark brown outer bark and structural white-ish inner wood.
 If you harvest large limbs of trees, you’ll need to remove and discard the outer bark.
 However, I prefer to harvest twigs and younger branches up to one and a half inches in diameter.
 The outer bark is young enough that I don’t need to worry about separating and removing it.
 First, prune the twigs and/or branches from a healthy tree or use branches from fresh trees that have recently fallen from natural causes.
 (Never harvest bark directly from a living tree; this can damage or kill it.)
 Then use a knife to peel off the bark (both outer and inner); you can use the inner wood for crafts or toss it into the woods to decompose – this isn’t the part we’re using.
 For smaller twigs, you don’t need to shave the bark at all.
 Just chop the twigs up.
 Cherry is unusual among medicinal barks in that it should be thoroughly dried before it is processed further (see cautions).
 Use: Cherry bark is famous for coughs.
 It helps calm an irritated cough reflex and is best for those annoying, incessant, unproductive coughs.
 (Opt for horehound in wet, productive coughs.)
 It nicely quells various respiratory spasms and irritations, lending a hand for folks who live with excess wood smoke and hypersensitive lungs.
 I like to combine wild cherry bark with another cough remedy: honey.
 I generally make the tincture of freshly dried cherry bark and then bottle it half and half with honey.
 Reportedly, cherry bark loses potency once cooked.
 Freshly made cherry bark tincture (from recently dried bark) tastes divine.
 (I’m less impressed with that made from store-bought cherry bark, which tends to be less flavorful and more astringent, perhaps because it’s older and coming from aged trees.)
 It blends well with other lung herbs like mullein leaf, elecampane root, and yerba santa leaf.
 Although I haven’t used it in its way, cherry bark was used by the Eclectics as a mild cardiovascular sedative for palpitations and the like.
 Different cherry species yield different flower essences, but a common theme is illumination, clarity, and calm.
+Learn more about wild cherry in this great monograph by jim mcdonald on the HerbRally site here.
 Caution: Cherry trees (especially pits and bark) contain small amounts of cyanide-related compounds.
 These are most problematic in bark/twigs consumed in their wilted state (ie: by livestock) and potentially problematic in extracts made from the pits.
 It’s a rare but potential risk for people; however, I was taught to harvest bark after the trees flower and to thoroughly dry the bark before further processing it as medicine to eliminate any concerns.
 Note: Black and chokecherries are the primary medicinal wild cherries.
 Pin cherries grow around here, too, and are not the primary medicinal species used, though some Native Americans have used it.
 Pin cherries are obviously different when in flower or fruit – they don’t hang in a long cluster.
 No flowers or fruits to look at?
 Check out the leaves (narrow without a hairy midrib underneath) and distal branches (usually covered in spurs/small twigs, with clusters of buds at the ends – which the more medicinal cherries don’t have).

 RECIPE - Cherry-Honey Syrup